The Benefits of Using Machine Learning for Fraud Detection

 Fraud detection machine learning | Machine learning for fraud detection

-As one of the top trending topics of 2023, artificial intelligence (AI) has taken the world by storm.
-The global AI market is currently valued at over $136 billion and this is expected to grow by a whopping 120% year-on-year!
+Artificial intelligence (AI) has taken the world by storm.
+The global AI market was valued at $279 billion in 2024 and this is expected to grow at a CAGR of more than 35% in the next 5 years!

 From the rise of ChatGPT, to the development of autonomous vehicles, it is widely considered one of the most exciting and, at times, controversial technological trends unfolding in the 21st century.
 While AI holds the potential for incredible positive contributions, it has also presented challenges, particularly in relation to online scams and fraud.
 Bad actors are increasingly leveraging AI to scale their malicious efforts, adopting linguistic fluency and crafting deceptively realistic deep fakes.